Acne Care For Your Skin

-If you have skin that produces pimples you need to establish a good routine for the care of your complexion.
+If you have skin that is prone to acne and produces pimples you need to establish a good routine for the care of your complexion.
 Your skin needs attention and the situation can become frustrating since acne will disappear to come back with a vengeance when you do not expect it.
 But if you take care of your body inside and out, you will obtain a healthy and clear complexion.

 RULE # 1: Be aware of hair conditioners.
 They contain silicone and a transparent thin film can stick to your skin making it hard for your skin to breath, congesting your pores.
 Wash your face well after rinsing your hair.